sperelgut/sperelgut.github.io/README.md

 - Developed an artificial intelligence program that uses Reinforcement Learning/Q-Learning to solve Sokoban boards in Python.
-- Utilized A* algorithm and softlock detection to increase performance
+- Utilized the A* algorithm and softlock detection to increase performance

 ![Sokoban_animation](/assets/Sokoban_ani.gif)